holdenlee/philosophocle/posts/creativist-love.md

 "The best gift we can give the squirrels is not food, but art.
 In fact, I've just been chaosing on how to make an artistic playground for the squirrels..."

 Soon they were conversing madly.
-Tomuu had a habit of drawing a box in the air whenever he voiced a thought, and Rudii would take the invisible box, open it, and show her reactions through exaggerated facial expressions.
-Tomuu was incredibly well-read but not well-created[^f2], and Rudii helped him "think outside the box" by taking a book from his bag, opening to a random page and reading a sentence, and asking him to continue the story.
-They shared their impressions of everyone within their line of sight, and found that Tomuu's impressions were more colorful, and Rudii's more accurate.
+Timoo had a habit of drawing a box in the air whenever he voiced a thought, and Rudii would take the invisible box, open it, and show her reactions through exaggerated facial expressions.
+Timoo was incredibly well-read but not well-created[^f2], and Rudii helped him "think outside the box" by taking a book from his bag, opening to a random page and reading a sentence, and asking him to continue the story.
+They shared their impressions of everyone within their line of sight, and found that Timoo's impressions were more colorful, and Rudii's more accurate.

 [^f2]: the last time he drew a picture was in tenth grade, and despite all the books he'd read, he'd never written a single one himself.